meetbryce/unify/README.md

     63492894                        philo-fe   tatari-tv                 30
     67756418                     grey-matter   tatari-tv                 34

+## Getting started

+Copy [dotenv_template](dotenv_template) to `.env` and edit values to match your environment.

+The easiest way to start is by using DuckDB which provides an embedded database.
+Just set the `DATABASE_BACKEND=duckdb`.

+Now run the command interpreter:

+    python -m unify

+To add connections to external systems, edit the `unify_connections.yaml` file in your home or current directory.
+See [connections_example.yaml](connections_example.yaml) for the format.

 ## Configuration

 REST API configurations are defined in YAML and stored in the `rest_specs` folder.